ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 - **Customer** - The **[customer](index.md)** whose data will be accessed.
 - **User** - The user to whom the access will be granted.
 - **Role** - The role of the user, which defines the granted access.
 - **Days Back Access** - The maximum number of past days the user is allowed to view the data.

   If left empty, it assumes unlimited.
-Set to 30 by default.

 - **Notes** - Optional notes for the external access.

 #### Roles